We are open and seeing patients.

 Federal Insurance plans, and Medicaid plans through WV, VA, and DC DO NOT pay for abortion services.
 We work with funding programs that we can recommend to assist you with costs.

 We are NOT providers of Allegiance, Anthem Blue Cross Blue Shield, Health Keepers, Highmark, and United Healthcare.

 We accept most pre-verified insurances to cover abortion services in all of our facilities.
 All of our facilities accept Maryland Medicaid.
 If your insurance is through an employee of the federal government, it will not cover abortion services.
 If you do not have insurance or your insurance does not cover the procedure, we work with local funding programs to assist with costs.

 Insurance Verification Form: Patients may fill out their insurance information for prior verification.
 Insurance information must be received more than 24 hours before a scheduled appointment to be verified by the appointment time.

 Yes.
 Even minor complications are very rare, and our doctors are gynecologists who have decades of experience specializing in abortion care.

 Can I get pregnant again after having an abortion?

-You could become pregnant again right away.
+You could become pregnant again, right away.
 Abortion generally does not affect fertility.
-You should consider the day of the abortion as the first day of your period—ovulation normally occurs about 14 days later.
+You should consider the day of your abortion as the first day of your period—ovulation normally occurs about 14 days later.